-Finally, several subjective factors were analyzed as a means of assessing the effectiveness of interventions and innovations throughout the year.
-All three student coordinators part of the VMP team had been contacted several times throughout the year by second year coordinators to address problems, often informally over Facebook personal communications or in person, as encouraged during the training session at the beginning of the year.
-It was also noted, through subjective observation as well as anecdotes from students and survey comments, that groups had taken to participating in multi-group events, allowing for a larger range of activities and student-mentor interactions.
-These events were seen being organized several times throughout the year on the Facebook group.
-Furthermore, In the End of the year survey comments and nominations received for mentor awards, there were many comments related to work life balance, impact of career on family life, mental health and wellness, and life outside of medicine.
-With regards to career mentoring, several mentors stated they were happy to connect students with physicians in the particular field they were interested in.
+Finally, several subjective factors were compiled as a means of exploring the innovations throughout the year.
+All three student coordinators that comprised a part of the VMP team had been contacted several times throughout the year by second year coordinators to address problems, often informally over Facebook personal communications or in person, as encouraged during the training session at the beginning of the year.
+It was also noted, through subjective observation, observing the Facebook group, as well as anecdotally from students and survey comments, groups had taken to participating in multi-group events, allowing for a larger range of activities and student-mentor interactions.
+Furthermore, in the end of the year survey comments and nominations received for mentor awards, there were many comments related to VMP goals, including; work life balance, impact of career on family life, mental health and wellness, and life outside of medicine.
+With regards to career mentoring, several mentors stated they were happy to connect students with physicians in their particular field of interest.
 Student comments in mentor nominators for awards expressed gratitude towards the mentors for their ability to foster discussion on a wide variety of topics, and give honest advice on realities of the profession.

 DISCUSSION